navikt/isdialogmote-schema/README.md

 Description of the properties in the record schema:
 - dialogmoteUuid: UUID of Dialogmote
 - dialogmoteTidspunkt: The date-time a Dialogmote is held.
 Represented in ms from epoch.
 - statusEndringType: Type of StatusEndring.
-One of the following types:  INNKALT, AVLYST, FERDIGSTILT, NYTT_TID_STED.
+One of the following types:  INNKALT, AVLYST, FERDIGSTILT, NYTT_TID_STED, LUKKET.
 - statusEndringTidspunkt: The date-time the StatusEndring was created.
 Represented in ms from epoch.
 - personIdent: Identification number of Arbeidstaker(D-nummer or F-nummer)
 - virksomhetsnummer: Virsomhetsnummer of the Arbeidsgiver.